tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 SELECT STRUCT(Property := 42) AS Value FROM Locations EMIT CHANGES;
 ```

+# ksqldb.RestApi.Client v1.0.0
+⚠ The package had to be renamed from Kafka.DotNet.ksqlDB to ksqlDB.RestApi.Client

 # ksqldb.RestApi.Client v1.1.0

 ### multiple joins with query comprehension syntax (GroupJoin, SelectMany, DefaultIfEmpty)